House bill would give FAA new oversight powers over Boeing after 737 Max crashes

 The FAA is continuing with its work to sign off on design changes Boeing has made to the Max and certify the planes as safe to fly again.
 The changes are designed to tame the automated system, make it more reliable and better prepare pilots to deal with a malfunction.

-But agency staff must still weigh some 220 public comments on the changes, including objections from families of victims of the crashes and recommendations from a union representing FAA employees.
+But agency employees must still weigh some 220 public comments on the changes, including objections from families of victims of the crashes and recommendations from a union representing FAA employees.

 Another key step in the approval process is expected this week, with FAA Administrator Stephen M. Dickson, a former Delta Air Lines pilot, scheduled to take new training the agency is considering for Max pilots and fly one of the jets himself.